Sunnybrook Health Sciences Centre: Schulich Heart Program

 The program is named for Seymour Schulich a Canadian businessman and philanthropist from Montreal.
 The centre, as per the name, is a cardiac care centre providing treatment, prevention and care of heart diseases.
 The centre performs heart surgeries, tests and procedures, including various minimally invasive heart procedures.

 Research is also conducted through the Schulich heart research program through Sunnybrook Research Institute.

 Odette Cancer Program

 The Odette Cancer Program provides care to patients with various types and stages of cancer.
 The centre also has a focus on cancer prevention, detection and patient education.
 Various clinical trials are also run out of the centre.

 Research is conducted through the Odette Cancer Centre research program through Sunnybrook Research Institute.
 Research spans from the topics of basic genetics, biochemistry and biology of cancer.

 Tory Trauma Program

 The program provides critical care and trauma care to patients.
 The emergency department is open 24 hours a day.
-The trauma centre is the largest in Canada, providing emergency medical services to patients suffering traumatic, life-threatening injuries.
+The trauma centre is the largest in Canada, and the only accredited Level 1 trauma centre outside of the US.
+It is one of two trauma centres in Toronto, the other being St. Michael's Hospital.
 The trauma program also works in conjunction with the Ross Tilley Burn Centre.

 Research is also conducted through the Tory Trauma research program through Sunnybrook Research Institute.